 National coronavirus helpline Ph: 1800 020 080.
-Urgent enquiries can be directed to the Department of Health’s National Incident Room via email: email@example.com
+The Department of Health’s National Incident Room can be contacted via Email: email@example.com.

-The Central Australian Aboriginal Congress (Congress) has been approved by the Australian Government Department of Health to provide testing to all people in the community with symptoms, including mild symptoms.
-To access COVID-19 testing, Congress clients can call Congress’ COVID-19 hotline (free call) Ph: 1800 514 400 or (08) 8959 4782.
+The Central Australian Aboriginal Congress (Congress) in Alice Springs has been approved by the Department of Health to provide testing to all people in the community with symptoms, including mild symptoms.
+Congress clients can call the Congress’ COVID-19 hotline (free call) Ph: 1800 514 400 or (08) 8959 4782.

 For resources please go to

-The Respiratory Health section also has information and resources.
-The following Key resources are updated as they become available.
 The HealthInfoNet in partnership with the Heart Foundation has recorded a webinar about Heart health for Aboriginal and Torres Strait Islander people during COVID-19.
 The Respiratory Health and Infectious Conditions sections have information and resources.

 View our Disclaimer and Privacy statement